dtikhonov/talks/ctags/ctags-slides.md

 - header
 - one tag per line
 - tags are sorted by default
-- vim defaults to binary search
+- Vim defaults to binary search

 # Basic Vim commands